Resources and Apps for Students in Germany: An Extensive Guide

 What is the first app I should download when I arrive in Germany?

 DB Navigator and your city's public transport app.
-You need to get from the airport/train station to your accommodation, and public transport is the primary way to move around German cities.
-If your university includes the Deutschland-Ticket in your semester contribution, activate it immediately.
+You need to get from the airport or train station to your accommodation, and public transport is the primary way to move around German cities.
+If your university includes the Deutschland-Semesterticket in your semester contribution, activate it immediately.

 Do I need a German phone number?